michelesalvador/GedcomGraph/README.md

 - ~~Siblings~~
 - ~~Number of generations of descendants~~

+## Package

+_GedcomGraph_ is a Maven project written with Eclipse.

+To generate the file `gedcom-graph-X.X.X.jar` you have to download the code and build the package in some way.

+The package name is `graph.gedcom`, maybe not definitive. 😬

 ## Implementation

-In short the steps are:
-1. Create the graph model.
+After added the jar file to your project, in short you have to:
+1. Instantiate a graph.
+2. Place the cards on a canvas.
-2. Make the graph cards aware of their actual size.
+3. Make the graph aware of the actual size of the cards.
-3. Let the graph calculate the position of the cards.
+4. Let the graph calculate the position of cards and lines.
-4. Place the cards in their correct position.
+5. Place the cards in their position.
-5. Add the lines.
+6. Add the lines.

 ### Android